-For RCUK and Wellcome Trust authors click on the link below to preview the terms and conditions of this license: Creative Commons Attribution License OAA.
+For RCUK and Wellcome Trust authors, click on the link below to preview the terms and conditions of this license: Creative Commons Attribution Licence OAA.
 To preview the terms and conditions of these open access agreements please visit the Copyright FAQs hosted on Wiley Author Services and visit http://www.wileyopenaccess.com/details/content/12f25db4c87/Copyright--License.html.

 The Editors retain the usual right to modify the style and length of a contribution (major changes being agreed with the corresponding author) and to decide the time of publication.

 The journal operates a single-blind peer-review process using a body of over 5,500 expert peer reviewers; papers are normally reviewed by two or more reviewers plus one or more Editors.
 Commentaries and Letters to the Editors about past papers in AP&T are not usually subject to peer review, but are always shared with the authors of the original paper prior to publication, with a right to reply.
 All substantive papers - original articles, reviews (commissioned and non-commissioned), meta-analyses and systematic reviews, and randomised clinical trials, including those published under our open access programme OnlineOpen - undergo the same vigorous and consistent peer review process.
 A triage system is in place, and the editorial team reserves the right to immediately reject papers outside the scope of the journal.